green-fox-academy/huli-metrics-spark/README.md

 docker pull greenfox/huli-metrics-spark:latest
 ```

-This image have extra jar files which is needed for MapD configuration.
+This image have extra jar files which is needed for MapD configuration
 You cannot download these jar files from Maven Central :'(

 ### Run the image